myeportal/LocalTown/src-linux/README.md

 Are large corporations allowed to be on LFO?
 Yes.
 Local means all local services.
 Family means all family services.
 The free phone directory does not discriminate in any way shape or form.
 Any and all local family owned business owners are allowed to benefit from the free telephone directory.

-LFO is 100% free to both home owners and local family owned business owners.
+LFO is 100% free to all parties.
 A local family owned business owner can have their company name, address and phone number on the free telephone directory for no charge and local home owners can go to the web site and use it for free no charge.

 How does LFO make money?
 LFO charges local family owned business owners a small monthly fee which is currently $10 per month to add their personal company website to the free telephone directory.